razvanticle/psychology-test/README.md

 Then the weighted score of the question is computed by multiplying the question score by the weight of the question.
 Then the final test score is computed by adding the weighted scores for all questions.

 The tests has configured a list of possible results.
 Every possible result has a `MinScore` and a `MaxScore`.
-The test score is compare with these values to select the test result that corresponds to the caomputed score.
+The test score is compared with these values to select the test result that corresponds to the computed score.

 ### TestTemplate
 At the core of the application domain is the `TestTemplate` entity.
 As the name suggests, this represents a template